joyceycodes/DealerDesk/README.md

 ## Service microservice

-Explain your models and integration with the inventory microservice, here.
+The Service microservice manages Services Appointments, and Technicians.
+It also connects with the Inventory microservice through a poller to

 ## Sales microservice